kokyriakidis/pgPhase/docs/collect_bam_variation_implementation.md

 This label is passed through the interval data structure and is used by the merge routines as interval metadata.
 Conceptually, it records how large or severe the noisy interval is.

 Long terminal clips also create noisy regions.
-A soft or hard clip of at least `30 bp` at a read end creates a noisy interval extending `100 bp` into the reference from the clip edge.
+A soft or hard clip longer than `30 bp` at a read end creates a noisy interval extending `100 bp` into the reference from the clip edge, matching longcallD's strict `len > LONGCALLD_NOISY_END_CLIP` check.

 Example: